 PY336 SOCIAL PSYCHOLOGY (4).
-In this course, we will explore topics that are related to the influence of other people on individuals' thoughts, emotions, and behaviors.
-We will discuss such issues as the factors that affect the way that we perceive ourselves and others; how people influence others; what causes us to like, love, help, or hurt others; and how social psychology helps to understand questions about law, business, and health.
-[Skill: T] Prerequisite: PY130.
+In this course, social perception, social influence, and social relations will be explored.
+The way that we perceive ourselves and others; how people influence others; and what causes us to like, love, help, or hurt others will be examined.
+Students will also learn how social psychology research is applied to address social problems in diverse fields.
+Prerequisite: PY130.